Skip to content

 • timeout, disappeared run, or start failure -> 502 ennodia_run_error

-• failed or cancelled terminal run -> 502 ennodia_run_failed plus run metadata
+• failed run or run with cancelled status -> 502 ennodia_run_failed plus run metadata

-Apps can import the same primitives instead of running the HTTP server:
+Apps can import the same primitives without running the HTTP server:

 import { createDefaultEnnodiaCore } from "ennodia";